Presidents Race Facts, History, and Trivia

 Specific president costumes are not “operated” by the same person for each game.
 The many members of the mascot team switch off from day to day.
 Special guests were occasionally invited to partake in the race during the first season, but this practice was curtailed after the presidents race soared in popularity, presumably to make sure nobody would let Teddy win.

-Teddy Roosevelt has been disqualified several times.
+Teddy Roosevelt has been disqualified many times.
 Nationals fans have been teased on several occasions when Teddy Roosevelt used illegal tactics to win the presidents race (descending a zip line, riding a golf cart or rickshaw…); however on each such occasion he was immediately disqualified, and his winless streak continued.
 In the 2008 inaugural game at Nationals Park, Teddy attempted to take a shortcut across the Nationals Park outfield.
 Nationals mascot Screech, who judges from the finish line, disqualified Teddy in 2008 for cutting the outfield corner and for using a motor scooter.
 In 2009, he was inexplicably disqualified for “unauthorized use of a feline”, and in the 2010 pre-season, it was unnecessary roughness.

 Interference by other costumed characters cost Teddy Roosevelt a number of races over the years.
 “Guest” appearances in the presidents race have been made by dogs, bananas, clowns, lobsters, monkeys, leprechauns, and John F. Kennedy; but Teddy’s most frequent nemesis is a panther who first appeared in April, 2008 and returned two months later wearing a red shirt with Teddy’s name crossed out on the back.
 Since then, “That Cat” has returned to interfere several times each season.